UvaCsl/HemoCell/doc/user_guide/QuickStart.rst

 the palabos library for convenience.

 Parmetis can be downloaded from the `parmetis <http://glaros.dtc.umn.edu/gkhome/metis/parmetis/download>`_ site.
-Due to the license of parmetis we cannot distribute it with HemoCell.
+Due to the license of parmetis we cannot distribute it with hemocell.
 The parmetis download should be copied to the  ``./hemocell/external/`` directory.
 If you need it
 because you want load balancing to be enabled you have to extract it with::